criccomini/criccomini.github.io/_posts/2018-10-29-models-microservices-should-be-using-same-continuous-delivery-stack.md

 I'm not entirely sure why we ended up here.
 Two potential explanations are:

-* The jump from data science to data engineering to DevOps is makes it difficult for teams building data infrastructure to recognize the commonalities with the microservice environment at their organization (c.f.
+* The jump from data science to data engineering to DevOps makes it difficult for teams building data infrastructure to recognize the commonalities with the microservice environment at their organization (c.f.
 [Conway's law](https://en.wikipedia.org/wiki/Conway's_law)).
 * Microservice tooling isn't flexible enough.
 For example, CI systems tend to model build steps as linear or parallelizable.
 Model building usually involves much more complex DAGs where tasks have dependencies on one another.

 ## Same process or same stack